Understand invoices with reports

 -

-Select the invoice buckets you want to include in your report.
+Select invoice buckets to include the assets invoice data in your report.

 -